 What Makes Traffic Light Cameras Important?

 We install Traffic cameras for the primary reason of securing you.
+Read these camera users manuals to know more.
 They are usually found in areas considered as high risk in nature.
 Such areas include places where accidents occur due to people ignoring the traffic lights.
 You may also find such cameras at crossings and junctions on top of the traffic lights.
 The main aim of this is to assist in monitoring congestion and traffic as it is on roads.

 How Can I Know If A Traffic Light Camera Has Caught Me?